railsharipov/ft_rsa/README.md

 # ft_rsa
 Simple crypto library.
 RSA, ASN.1, PEM, DER, DES, Base64, SHAx, MD5

-## For 42School buddies
-This project does not follow 'Norminette' code formatting requirements.
-Crypto involves a lot of math, so making 25-liners will not improve readability in any way.
-In my opinion, 'Norminette' is only good for Tier 2 and lower projects, but that's another story ;)

 ## About
 The goals of this project:
 * Pseudo-random number generator